danielthepope/trntxt/README.md

 };
 ```

 Install the required packages using `npm install` in the command line.
-You also need to install the gulp command line interface globally, if you haven't already done so: `npm install -g gulp-cli`

-To run the server, just type `gulp`.
-The server runs, then restarts if any of the JavaScript files are changed.
+To run the server, just type `npm run dev`.
+The server runs, then restarts/rebuilds if any of the files are changed.

 ### To do
 There are still a few things I'd like to do with trntxt.
 Check out the [issues page](https://github.com/danielthepope/trntxt/issues) for things to do.
 If you want to tackle a particular issue, let me know first in a comment or on Twitter - I might be working on it already!